siyelo/dna/_docs/what-is-siyelo.md

 ---
 layout: page
-title: “What is Siyelo?”
+title: "What is Siyelo?"
 prev_section: index.html
 next_section: how-siyelo-works.html
 ---

 # What is Siyelo and why?

 Our purpose is summarized in this A3.
-We refer to this as “our home” or “our house”.
+We refer to this as "our home" or "our house".

 ![What is Siyelo](../assets/crisp/WhatIsCrispA3-sv.jpg "What is Siyelo")